-Items are simple components at the lowest level of the console tree, which do not contain other elements.
+Items are components at the lowest level of the console tree, which do not contain other elements.
 Items are similar to the files in the Windows Explorer.

 Items are only visible in the Detail pane.
 All items have properties or attributes that are displayed as columns in the detail pane.
 To adjust the column width, you can drag the margins of a column with the mouse.
-To sort a column, you can click the column's header, and on the View menu, click Choose Columns to select the properties that you want to see.
+To sort a column, click the column's header.
+On the View menu, click Choose Columns to select the properties that you require.